WoW TBC Classic: How does Blizzard rate the mix of dead and full servers?

 A few hours ago, Game Producer Aggend finally addressed the issue in a lengthy post .
 Here are the most important findings:

 The developer admits that the issue of “player distribution across all servers” is one of the most complex that the WoW Classic team has to deal with.
 Although the topic is constantly being discussed internally, nobody has been able to offer the perfect solution so far.
-This is mainly due to the fact that the wishes of the players are very different and, at first glance, logical solutions have consequences that are not quite so obvious.
+This is mainly due to the fact that the wishes of the players are very different and, at glance, logical solutions have consequences that are not quite so obvious.

 In November, the developers decided to offer free character transfers across different realms without restrictions.
 The priority here was to meet the desire of many players to be able to switch to realms with a larger population.
 The developers have consciously accepted that this results in dead and very full servers.